-5.3 Re-industrialisation of the Economy and its Interplay with Competition Policy

-The dtic has identified three pillars to drive inclusive growth, industrialisation and sustainable job creation: decarbonisation, digitalisation, and diversification.
-Under decarbonisation, the focus is on developing several key sectors including batteries and vehicles, metals, renewable energy, and green hydrogen.
+5.3 Re-industrialisation of the Economy and its Interplay with Competition Policy the focus is on developing several key sectors including batteries and vehicles, metals, renewable energy, and green hydrogen.
 This ties into the critical minerals value chain, which is becoming increasingly important given the European Commission's Carbon Border Adjustment Mechanism, particularly affecting the steel and aluminium industrial sectors.